OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowDynamicTable.md

   description:            # the table description
   pagination:             # the number of pages or rows to display per page
   filter:                 # this property is a wrapper that defines the name of the columns to search
-      - title:            # these names cange from table to table
+      - title:            # these names change from table to table
       - type:
       - published:
   columns:                # this property is a wrapper that groups the properties to define the column headers
-    -                     # repite the content inside of this section for each column of the table
+    -                     # repeat the content inside of this section for each column of the table
       key:                # this property indicates the key value of the column header
       label:              # it indicates if the name of the header to display at the header column
       sortable:           # true or false, it indicates if the column is sortable in ascending/descending order